Pixel 4 drops from 90Hz refresh rate at lower brightness - 9to5Google

 Other factors also seem to be involved, though, as one person reports that their Pixel 4 stayed on 90Hz while on a low brightness level but very high ambient light level.
 This hints at the possibility that Smooth Display is partially tied to the Pixel 4’s Ambient EQ feature.

 As developers continue to experiment with the Pixel 4, we’ll surely soon arrive at a full answer to when precisely Smooth Display does and does not use the 90Hz refresh rate.
-What’s also not known, for now, is why Google uses this metric in the first place.
+What’s also unknown, for now, is why Google uses this metric in the first place.

 Check out 9to5Google on YouTube for more news:

-Note: [Update: Official explanation] Google Pixel 4 drops from 90Hz refresh rate when you lower the brightness